-If you want to ask customers to leave a product review, you can create a follow up email for customers by setting timing, format, conditions, templates, etc. Also, as I talked previously in the article – Lunch for Free – 0% Commission Fee for Selling on Google Shopping, you can copy the Google customer review code that is generated in your Google merchant center account, and paste it on your website checkout confirmation page.
-So Google always pops up a window after the order confirmation, and asks if the customer can help leave the review on the product.
+If you want to ask customers to leave a product review, you can create a follow-up email for customers by setting timing, format, conditions, templates, etc. Also, as I talked about previously in the article – Lunch for Free – 0% Commission Fee for Selling on Google Shopping, you can copy the Google customer review code that is generated in your Google merchant center account, and paste it on your website checkout confirmation page.
+So Google always pops up a window after the order confirmation and asks if the customer can help leave the review on the product.

 I hope you enjoy reading Optimise your Google Shopping Product Feed to Increase Google Organic Traffic and Sales.
 If you did, please support us by doing one of the things listed below, because it always helps out our channel.